Posted on 16 Jan, 2019

 Nestled into the mountain at 6,000 feet in elevation, many hikers on the Pacific Crest Trail choose to use the Laguna Campground as an evening point to stop.
 However, they also have RV spots here so you can take a timelapse of the stars overnight or snap incredible morning photos while the trees reflect on the Little Laguna Lake.
 Looking to learn more about the surrounding flora and fauna?
 Families can find out more during the educational programs hosted at the facility’s amphitheater.

 Looking for a community that helps you integrate home and time on the road?
 And a gorgeous, comfortable home to return to after your adventures?
-Be sure to join the Centennial Interest List to find the perfect place to enjoy both.
+Be sure to join the Centennial Interest List below to find the perfect place to enjoy both or contact a New Home Specialist at (951) 289-5935.